DeDeo Lab for Social Minds

 In Spring 2014 I am teaching I400/I590, “Large-Scale Social Phenomena”, for graduate students and upper-level undergraduates.

-I am also a Research Fellow at the Santa Fe Institute, where for three years I was an Omidyar Fellow.
+I am also External Professor at the Santa Fe Institute, where for three years I was an Omidyar Fellow.
 I am supported in part by the National Science Foundation under an Emerging Frontiers grant.
+I am an editor of the journal Human Computation, as well as a review editor of Frontiers in Robotics and Artificial Intelligence.

-My research centers on problems in cognition in large-scale biological and social systems.
+My research centers on problems in computation and cognition in large-scale biological and social systems.

 THOTH, a python package for the efficient estimation of information-theoretic quantities, is in development.